deepsm007/tools/rh-pre-commit/README.md

 **Configure the tools**

+Running the tool configuration performs the following:
+1. Enables global git config settings used by the tooling.
+2. Creates templates for the hooks and enables them in the configuration.
+This allows all new git repositories to have hooks installed by default (when `--configure-git-template` is used).
+3. For `rh-multi-commit` it creates a global pre-commit configuration file.

 ```sh
 # To understand these options, run: python3 -m rh_pre_commit.multi configure --help
 python3 -m rh_pre_commit.multi configure --configure-git-template --force